 HOW IT ALL GOT STARTED

-In 1969, as a Confirmation present, my Mother had custom made for me by a Jeweler in Philly, a silver Star of David which was 1” tall and 1/8” thick.
+As a Confirmation present at 16, my Mother had custom made for me by a Jeweler in Philly, a silver Star of David which was 1” tall and 1/8” thick.
 It was a very plain and substantial piece… the way I wanted it.
 I wore it for many years til one day the chain broke and it was lost forever.

 For years I looked for an exact replacement and of course, because it was custom, nothing came even close to matching it.
 I figured that the only way it could ever be duplicated would be if someday I made it myself.